maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 GW BASIC uses a semicolon between the image and expressions, not a comma.
 RetroBASIC allows either.

+MAI Basic Four does not use the `USING` keyword, instead, any `PRINT` statement can add a format string to any single parameter by placing a colon after it, like `PRINT A:#,###.##`.
+The colon can also be used as the first statement on any line to produce an `IMAGE`-like line.
+This is not currently supported in RetroBASIC, as it overlaps too strongly with the normal use of colons as statement separators.

-*Illustrating BASIC* notes that "one BASIC uses % not :" for specifying an `IMAGE` line, but does not specify which BASIC that is.
-It also notes that "N.C.C Standard BASIC" suggests the separator between the image specification and expression list is a colon, although no dialect that actually followed that rule was known.
+*Illustrating BASIC* notes that "one BASIC uses % not :" for specifying an `IMAGE` line, but the book does not specify which BASIC that is.
+It also notes that "N.C.C Standard BASIC" suggests the separator between the image specification and expression list is a colon, although no dialect that actually followed that rule can be found.
+N.C.C likely refers to the UK's National Curriculum Council, which may mean this was a suggested standard that was never implemented in actual code.

+The variation of BASIC found on the PLATO emulator at Irata contains a very different `USING` keyword statement.
+It acts like a `GOSUB` that returns after that single line is complete, in a fashion similar to JOSS and FOCAL's `Do line` statement.

 <!-- TOC --><a name="put-var"></a>
 ### `PUT` *var*

 Writes a single byte from *var* to the screen.
-If *var* is a numeric value it prints the ASCII character with that value, if it is a string, it prints the first character of that string.
+If *var* is a numeric variable it prints the ASCII character with that value, if it is a string variable, it prints the first character of that string.
 It's counterpart for input is `GET`.

 #### See also: